videlais/learning-javascript/chapter4/index.md

 let another = new Another(5);
 ```

-The keyword `super` also allows a child class to call a parent's *functions* as well.
-Because it has access to the parent's functions, it can call a function as if it was the parent through the keyword `super`.
+The keyword `super` also allows a child class to call a parent's *methods* as well.
+Because it has access to the parent's methods, it can call a method as if it was the parent through the keyword `super`.

 ```javascript
 // Define the class 'Example'